John Qualen: Early years

 Qualen was born in Vancouver, British Columbia, the son of immigrants from Norway; his father was a Lutheran minister.
 Some sources give Oleson as the family's original name, later Oleson Kvalen as Qualen's earlier surnames.
 His father's ministering meant many moves and John was 20 when he graduated from Elgin (Illinois) High School in 1920.
-For four years, Qualen attended the University of Toronto, but he left to join a Toronto-based traveling troupe as an actor.
+Qualen attended the University of Toronto for four years, but he left to join a Toronto-based traveling troupe as an actor.

 Career

 In a Milwaukee Journal interview he said he needed to start working and did so with the Chautauqua Circuit.
 He drove stakes for the tent used for presentations until a night in Ripon, Wisconsin, when the scheduled principal lecturer did not arrive.
 Qualen replaced the missing man after he showed the Chautauqua manager a medal he had won for oratory as a high school student.
 Not long after that, he formed his own troupe, The Qualen Concert Company.
-At the conclusion of a tour following his marriage, Qualen and his wife, Pearle, formed the company to produce plays.
+At the conclusion of a tour following his marriage, Qualen and his wife, Pearle, formed a company to produce plays.
 The group's stops in a two-year tour included Boston, Chicago, and New Orleans.
 The Qualens' income was low enough that he sold cookware in New York for additional funds.
 Using a handcart to move the merchandise, he made more money from sales than from his acting.